cisco/cisco-network-puppet-module/README.md

 Neighbor Identifier.
 Required.
 Valid values are string.
 Neighbors may use IPv4 or IPv6 notation, with or without a subnet mask.

 ##### `afi`
 Neighbor Address Family Identifier (AFI).
 Required.
 Valid values are string.
-Valid neighbor AFIs are 'ipv4' and 'ipv6'.
+Valid neighbor AFIs are `ipv4` and `ipv6`.
 Note that some AFI/SAFI address-families may not be supported with some neighbors; e.g. an ipv6 neighbor may not support an ipv4 multicast address-family.

 ##### `safi`
 Neighbor Sub Address Family Identifier (SAFI).
 Required.
 Valid values are string.
-Valid neighbor SAFIs are 'unicast' and 'multicast'.
+Valid neighbor SAFIs are `unicast` and `multicast`.
 Note that some AFI/SAFI address-families may not be supported with some neighbors; e.g. an ipv6 neighbor may not support an ipv4 multicast address-family.

 ##### `advertise_map_exist`
 Conditional route advertisement.
 This property requires two route maps: an advertise-map and an exist-map.
-Valid values are an array specifying both the advertise-map name and the exist-map name, or simply 'default'; e.g. ['my_advertise_map', 'my_exist_map'].
+Valid values are an array specifying both the advertise-map name and the exist-map name, or simply 'default'; e.g. `['my_advertise_map', 'my_exist_map']`.
 This command is mutually exclusive with the advertise_map_non_exist property.

 ##### `advertise_map_non_exist`
 Conditional route advertisement.
 This property requires two route maps: an advertise-map and a non-exist-map.
-Valid values are an array specifying both the advertise-map name and the non-exist-map name, or simply 'default'; e.g. ['my_advertise_map', 'my_non_exist_map'].
+Valid values are an array specifying both the advertise-map name and the non-exist-map name, or simply 'default'; e.g. `['my_advertise_map', 'my_non_exist_map']`.
 This command is mutually exclusive with the advertise_map_exist property.

 ##### `allowas_in`
 `allowas-in`.
 Valid values are true, false, or an integer value, which enables the command with a specific max-occurrences value.
 Related: `allowas_in_max`.